GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 Would you honestly want everything spelled out in every detail?
 Would you honestly want every question answered?
 Every destination mapped out?

 I believe most of us would tire very quickly of this sort of heavenly micromanagement.
 We learn the important lessons of life through experience.
 Through learning from our mistakes.
-Through repenting and realizing for ourselves that “wickedness never was happiness.”
+Through repenting and realizing for ourselves that “wickedness never was happiness.”[^11]

 Jesus Christ, the Son of God, died so that our mistakes might not condemn us and forever halt our progress.
 Because of Him, we can repent, and our mistakes can become stepping-stones to greater glory.